esnet/iperf/README.md

 Note that iperf3 is *not* backwards compatible with the original iperf.

-Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and MacOS X.  At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, NetBSD, Android, Solaris, and other Linux distributions.
+Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and macOS.
+At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, NetBSD, Android, Solaris, and other Linux distributions.

 iperf3 is principally developed by ESnet / Lawrence Berkeley National Laboratory.
 It is released under a three-clause BSD license.

-Note that at this point, ESnet plans to support iperf3 in "maintenance mode".
-At this point, there are no definite plans for further iperf3 releases, and ESnet will be providing a very limited amount of resources for support and development, going forward.
-However, ESnet could issue new iperf3 releases to deal with security issues or high-impact bug fixes.

 For more information see: http://software.es.net/iperf